jvandemo/deqorator/README.md

     deqorator.decorate(item);
     deqorator.decorate(item2);

-When the decorator has finished, it will let you know and hand you the completed item:
+When the decorator has finished decorating an object, it will let you know and hand you the completed item:

     deqorator.on('complete', function(item){
         console.log('Completed: ' + JSON.stringify(item));